-Section 4: Service Connections, 2019
+Section 4: Service Connections, 2020

-In 2019, Intercity Transit provided connections with five other public transit operators, as well as Greyhound and Amtrak service:
+In 2020, Intercity Transit provided connections with five other public transit operators, as well as Greyhound and Amtrak service:

-- Grays Harbor Transit: Service between Aberdeen and Olympia's Capital Mall, Greyhound terminal, and the Olympia Transit Center. - Mason Transit Authority: Service connections between Shelton and Olympia's Capital Mall and Olympia Transit Center. - Pierce Transit (PT): IT's Express service connects with PT's local service in Lakewood (Lakewood Station and SR 512 P&R Lot) and Tacoma (connections at the Tacoma Dome Station, Tacoma Mall, and at numerous stops in downtown Tacoma. - Sound Transit (ST): In 2019, IT's Express routes connected with ST service in Lakewood (Lakewood Station and SR 512 P&R Lot), Tacoma Dome Station, and downtown Tacoma.
-From these locations, riders can transfer to ST buses that travel to Seattle and Sea-Tac Airport or to Sounder passenger rail to stations between Lakewood and Seattle. - AMTRAK: Intercity Transit Routes 64 and 94 provide half-hour peak and hourly off-peak service 7 days a week to the Olympia-Lacey Centennial Station, which offers access to 10 passenger rail trips each day. - Greyhound: Four local Intercity Transit routes provide service within a block of the downtown Olympia Greyhound terminal. - Rural Transportation (R/T): This transportation system, which is funded by a WSDOT grant, provides limited service throughout southern Thurston County.
+- Grays Harbor Transit: Service between Aberdeen and Olympia's Capital Mall, Greyhound terminal, and the Olympia Transit Center. - Mason Transit Authority: Service connections between Shelton and Olympia's Capital Mall and Olympia Transit Center. - Pierce Transit (PT): IT's Express service connects with PT's local service in Lakewood (Lakewood Station and SR 512 P&R Lot) and Tacoma (connections at the Tacoma Dome Station and Tacoma Mall.
+[NOTE: As a result of the COVID-19 pandemic, IT temporarily suspended its fixed-route express service to Tacoma.
+IT replaced this with ongoing demand-response service.] - Sound Transit (ST): In 2020, IT's Express routes connected with ST service in Lakewood (Lakewood Station and SR 512 P&R Lot), Tacoma Dome Station, and downtown Tacoma.
+From these locations, riders can transfer to ST buses that travel to Seattle and Sea-Tac Airport or to Sounder passenger rail to stations between Lakewood and Seattle. - AMTRAK: Intercity Transit Routes 64 and 94 provide half-hour peak and hourly off-peak service 7 days a week to the Olympia-Lacey Centennial Station, which offers access to 10 passenger rail trips each day. - Greyhound: Greyhound provides bus service from the downtown Olympia Transit Center. - Rural Transportation (R/T): This transportation system, which is funded by a WSDOT grant, provides limited service throughout southern Thurston County.
 R/T buses connect with IT routes in a number of locations, including Tumwater Square. - Park & Ride Lots (P&R): Fixed route service is available at two park & ride lots: - Martin Way P&R (Local & Express and BRT light) - Centennial [Amtrak] rail station (Local) - Educational Facilities: Fixed route service is available to many public and private schools throughout the service area.
 Of four school districts that exist within Intercity Transit's service area, 43 of the 50 public schools are served by local transit routes.
 A number of the routes maintain schedules that coincide with the school's opening and closing hours of operation.
-Intercity Transit provides service to the Olympia and Lacey campuses of South Puget Sound Community College and The Evergreen State College.
-The colleges participate in local Commute Trip Reduction incentives and had transit pass programs for students, faculty, and staff through 2019.
-Service is also available to Saint Martin's
+Intercity Transit provides service to the Olympia and Lacey campuses of South Puget Sound Community College, Saint Martin's University, and The Evergreen State College.